angelicaroselie/bikes_database_reader/README.md

 # Python based bike database (SQLite) reader

-## This project was created for HY Basics of databases course, and further developed by me
+## This project was created for University of Helsinki: Basics of databases course, and it's further developed by me.

-## Installation
+## Installation:

-### Search information how to install python3 and SQLite on your system.
+1. Search information how to install python3 and SQLite on your system.
-### Download the source code
+2. Download the source code
-### Run the main file with python3
+3. Run the main file with Python3